 Did you know that every year hundreds of books are challenged across America?
 Banned Books Week is an annual awareness campaign that reminds the literary community of the importance of speaking out against book banning and supporting our freedom to read.
-This year Banned Books Week takes place between September 23 and 29.
 To help you get involved, we’ve put together a list of seven ways to celebrate Banned Books Week.

 Speak out against censorship

 Books are challenged all of the time, and your voice can help stop them from being banned.
 Check to see if your community is discussing banning a book and find out what you can do to stop it, whether it’s writing a letter, making a call, or attending a meeting.
 According to the American Library Association, in 2016 only 10% of challenged books were removed from communal shelves and that’s because readers like you stepped up.

 Use your voice to keep stories from being silenced by recommending books to friends, sharing books on social media, and requesting titles at your local library.

 Every September, libraries around the country put together incredibly creative banned book displays.
 Take a trip over to check out what your library is doing to celebrate.
 You can attend events, support your library, and even check out a book while you’re there!